spustlik/SolutionEx/SolutionExtensions/overview.md

 * 1.2.5 - option to compile before run, bug fixes
 * 1.3 - UX and internals refactoring, bug fixes
 * 1.3.1 - argument default value
+* 1.4 - fixed bug when solution folders and compile used, argument description is used on tool editor

 ### Ideas
 * Add new extension project using wizard